CreativeCodingLab/CosmoVis/README.md

 - Once the application starts, wait for the data to finish loading and in the web browser go to `localhost:5000`
 - If the webpage does not load, try doing a hard refresh of the page `(cmd+shft+R on Mac or ctrl+shft+r on Windows)` as it may take a moment to first display.

+## Usage
+- CosmoVis enables real time volume rendering.
+Try it out by clicking and dragging within the visualization.